sudsk/ChakraAgents.ai/README.md

-# Samkhya.ai
+# ChakraAgents.ai

 A platform for creating, deploying, and managing multi-agent AI workflows using LangChain and LangGraph.

 ## Overview

-Agentic AI as a Service is a platform that allows users to create and manage complex AI agent systems using templates.
+ChakraAgents.ai is an Agentic AI aaS platform that allows users to create and manage complex AI agent systems using templates.
 It supports both "supervisor" (hierarchical) and "swarm" (collaborative) architectures for multi-agent systems.

 Key features:
 - Template-based agent creation